NandoBaroni/NandoBaroni/README.md

 - 💬 Ask me about my songs, tell me unusual jokes, feel comfortable, we can be weird together
 - 📫 How to reach me: By email or Whatsapp, but 'm not gonna lie: Answering phones is not my forte (I'm partially deaf), so avoid the audio approach, messages work better.

-Things I love and cannot afford (for now) below =P I already possess one
+Things I love and cannot afford (for now) below =P I already possess one, but each kind has its own sound personality.

 ![fender-guitar-guide-lineups-explained-2023-banner@1200x630](https://github.com/user-attachments/assets/ce6ab058-9c64-41f2-8bbf-cf0ac53178e5)